NeSSrine99/farmaconnect/README.md

       Then, we added a button in the cart UI that calls this function when clicked.

       This allows the user to quickly reset the cart with a single action.

+## Step 8: Add Quantity Control Buttons in the Cart

+      We added two new functions increaseQuantity and decreaseQuantity to the CartContext to allow users to change the quantity of items in their cart.

+      Then, we updated the cart UI to show + and - buttons next to each item.
+      This makes it easier for users to manage the quantity of each product directly from the cart view